 Reflections on Anchoring with Clients

 As I reflected on how anchoring was helping me to connect to my authentic self, I thought about how to utilize it in my counseling practice.
 I thought that anchoring skills, including deep breathing, systematic relaxation, and imaginal safe place, could help my clients experience some level of calmness.
 In particular, I liked the way Dr. Sosin began the class with anchoring skills.
 I feel like anchoring skills work the same way as mindfulness.
 The efficacy of mindfulness has been confirmed in literature.
 For example, a study by Chambers et al. (2008) showed that mindfulness helps decrease depressive symptoms.
-Thus, I was impactful during anchoring; furthermore, I was enlightened by the importance of mindfulness.
+Thus, I was impacted during anchoring; furthermore, I was enlightened by the importance of mindfulness.
 This practice is something I will always include in my practice.

 Creative Arts Personal Growth Group